WICG/web-preferences-api/README.md

 While this would be a nice solution, the lack of any such UI in any browser makes it unlikely that this will happen any time soon.

 This also doesn't fix the (relatively minor) issue of preference syncing across devices.

-## Open Questions

-- Do we need a way to get the "computed" preference value or is using `matchMedia` sufficient?
-  - The ergonomics of `matchMedia` particularly aren't great when you want to listen to updates.
-- Do we need a user activation requirement for setting the values? (e.g. clicking a button)
-- Do we need configuration for the scope of these overrides?
-(I think this is out of scope)
-- Do we need configuration for choosing session vs permanent override?
-(I think this is out of scope)

 ## Acknowledgements